cristiantrapero/cristiantrapero.github.io/README.md

 ### Universidad de Castilla-La Mancha

-**Tecnólogo I+D en ARCO Research Group**
+**Personal R&D at ARCO Research Group**
-*julio de 2017 - julio de 2021 (4 años 1 mes)*
+*July 2017 - July 2021*
 Ciudad Real, España

 Exclusive dedication to the support and/or development of different national and European scientific research projects in the field of distributed intelligent systems and the development of services for companies in the infrastructure sector.

 Participating as R&D researcher in the following projects: ITEA3 CitiSim: SMART 3D SIMULATION AND MONITORING PLATFORM and SAND: Heterogeneous networked systems for the support of distributed intelligent services.

-**Becario en prácticas en ARCO Research Group**
+**Intern at ARCO Research Group**
-*febrero de 2017 - junio de 2017 (5 meses)*
+*February 2017 - June 2017*
 Ciudad Real, España

 Internship at the Institute of Information Technologies and Systems of the UCLM.
 Work focused on the development and deployment of a solution for access control and intelligent air conditioning in an office.

 ### CireBits

-**Administrador de sistemas**
+**Sysadmin**
-*noviembre de 2015 - abril de 2018 (2 años 6 meses)*
+*November 2015 - April 2018*

-- Experiencia en la administración de servidores GNU/Linux: Gestión de correo, dominios, firewalls y copias de seguridad.
+- Experience in GNU/Linux server administration: mail management, domains, firewalls and backups.
-- Desarrollador de páginas web utilizando plataformas CMS.
+- Web developer using CMS platforms.
-- Responsable y organizador de charlas/talleres de ciberseguridad en la Escuela Superior de Informática de Ciudad Real a través de la agrupación Hackbits.
+- Responsible and organiser of cybersecurity talks/workshops at the Escuela Superior de Informática de Ciudad Real through the Hackbits group.

-**Vicepresidente**
+**Vice-president**
-*febrero de 2016 - junio de 2017 (1 año 5 meses)*
+*February 2016 - June 2017*
 Ciudad Real, España

-- Desempeñando funciones en materia de captación de clientes, formación de los socios y gestión de proyectos.
+- Performing functions in the areas of customer acquisition, partner training and project management.
-- Premio al Proyecto de Mayor impacto de 2016 por la Confederación Española de Junior Empresas (CEJE).
-[Noticia](https://web.archive.org/web/20220703152923/https://www.ceje.org/general/noticia/741)
+- Award for the Project with the greatest impact in 2016 by the Spanish Confederation of Junior Enterprises (CEJE).
+[News](https://web.archive.org/web/20220703152923/https://www.ceje.org/general/noticia/741)

 ---

 ## Education

 ### Universitat Politècnica de València (UPV)
-**Máster en Ingenieria de Computadores y Redes**
+**Master's Degree in Computer and Network Engineering**
 *2021 - 2022*

 ### Universidad de Castilla-La Mancha
-**Máster en Ciberseguridad y Seguridad de la Información**
+**Master's Degree in Cybersecurity and Information Security**
 *2018 - 2019*

 ### Universidad de Castilla-La Mancha
-**Grado en Ingeniería Informática, Ingeniería informática**
+**Degree of Computer Engineering**
 *2012 - 2018*

 ---